 The Agreements cover the taxation of income from business profits, international transport, dividends, interest, royalties, dependent and independent personal services, as well as income from real estate.
-These apply to persons (individuals and legal entities) who are residents in one or both of the contracting states.

-The Agreements specify the rules that apply to taxation of the above mentioned types of income in the attempt to avoid double taxation.
-In addition, for some types of income like dividend and interest, the Agreements specify the maximum rate applicable in both contracting states.
+They astablish the rules that apply to taxation of the above mentioned types of income in the attempt to avoid double taxation.
+In addition, for some types of income like dividend and interest, the agreements specify the maximum rate applicable in both contracting states.